dipenluitel/Web-Revision/c#/Writeups/Detail_view.md

     color: green;
 }
 </code>

 **Step 3: Automatic Scoping**\
 When the application is run, ASP.NET Core will automatically add unique attributes to the HTML elements inside MyComponent.razor and scope the styles in MyComponent.razor.css to those elements.

-For example, the rendered HTML might look like this:
 <code>
 &lt;h1 class="title mycomponent-css-isolated-scope"&gt;Welcome to MyComponent&lt;/h1&gt;
 &lt;p class="mycomponent-css-isolated-scope"&gt;This is a paragraph inside the MyComponent Razor component.&lt;/p&gt;
 </code>

 And the CSS will be applied only to elements with the mycomponent-css-isolated-scope class, preventing any interference with styles on other components or pages.

 **Benefits of CSS Isolation**

-**Prevents Style Conflicts:** CSS rules scoped to one component won’t affect elements in other components, reducing the risk of unintentional styling conflicts.
+**1. Prevents Style Conflicts:** CSS rules scoped to one component won’t affect elements in other components, reducing the risk of unintentional styling conflicts.

-**Encapsulation:** Each component can have its own isolated styles, making it easier to manage styles for individual components.
+**2. Encapsulation:** Each component can have its own isolated styles, making it easier to manage styles for individual components.

-**Simplifies Large Applications:** In large applications with many components, CSS isolation helps keep the styles organized and prevents the need for deeply nested selectors.
+**3. Simplifies Large Applications:** In large applications with many components, CSS isolation helps keep the styles organized and prevents the need for deeply nested selectors.

 **Drawbacks of CSS Isolation**

-**Duplication of Styles:** In cases where many components share the same styles, CSS isolation might lead to style duplication unless a global stylesheet is used for common styles.
+**1. Duplication of Styles:** In cases where many components share the same styles, CSS isolation might lead to style duplication unless a global stylesheet is used for common styles.

-**Browser Support:** While most modern browsers support the technique used for CSS isolation, older browsers may have limitations, especially in handling scoped styles.
+**2. Browser Support:** While most modern browsers support the technique used for CSS isolation, older browsers may have limitations, especially in handling scoped styles.

 **Conclusion**
 CSS isolation in ASP.NET Core allows you to build cleaner, more maintainable applications by scoping styles to individual components.
 This feature is especially useful in large applications, where avoiding style conflicts and managing CSS across many components can become challenging.
 It provides a flexible way to write component-specific styles without affecting the rest of your application.